ViPeR5000/span/README.md

 To get an auth token:

-1. Using a tool like the VS code extension 'Thunder Client' or curl make a POST to `{Span_Panel_IP}/api/v1/auth/register` with a JSON body of `{"name": "home-assistant-UNIQUEID", "description": "Home Assistant Local Span Integration"}`.
+1. Using a tool like the VS code extension 'Thunder Client' or curl make a POST to `{Span_Panel_IP}/api/v1/auth/register` with a JSON body of `{"name": "home-assistant-UNIQUEID", "description": "Home Assistant Local SPAN Integration"}`.
    - Use a unique value for UNIQUEID.
 Six random alphanumeric characters would be a reasonable choice.
 If the name conflicts with one that's already been created, then the request will fail.
-   - Example via CLI: `curl -X POST https://192.168.1.2/api/v1/auth/register -H 'Content-Type: application/json' -d '{"name": "home-assistant-123456", "description": "Home Assistant Local Span Integration"}'`
+   - Example via CLI: `curl -X POST https://192.168.1.2/api/v1/auth/register -H 'Content-Type: application/json' -d '{"name": "home-assistant-123456", "description": "Home Assistant Local SPAN Integration"}'`
 2. If the panel is already "unlocked", you will get a 2xx response to this call containing the `"accessToken"`.
 If not, then you will be prompted to open and close the door of the panel 3 times, once every two seconds, and then retry the query.
 3. Store the value from the `"accessToken"` property of the response.
 (It will be a long string of random characters).
 The token can be used with all future SPAN integration configurations.
 4. This token can be used in the intial configuration.
 If you were calling the SPAN API directly all requests would load the HTTP header `"Authorization: Bearer <your token here>"`

-_(If you have multiple Span Panels, you will need to repeat this process for each panel, as tokens are only accepted by the panel that generated them.)_
+_(If you have multiple SPAN Panels, you will need to repeat this process for each panel, as tokens are only accepted by the panel that generated them.)_

 If you have this auth token, you can enter it in the "Existing Auth Token" flow in the configuration menu.